maxsitt/insect-detect-docs/docs/software/programming.md

 ```

 1. Specify the path to your detection model (.blob format) and config JSON
-    that the OAK is able to use it for on-device inference.
+    that the OAK can use it for on-device inference.
 2. Adjust the camera fps to the maximum fps of the YOLO model that is used for inference
     ([more info](https://docs.luxonis.com/projects/api/en/latest/tutorials/low-latency/#lowering-camera-fps-to-match-nn-fps){target=_blank}).
 3. More info about the